dwyl/process-handbook/ProjectScopingTips.md

 #### Never bad mouth any of the team
 - If ever the client is under pressure (deadlines etc.) and they bad mouth a teammate or dwyl member who is collaborating on the project, do not condone this.
 You can empathise that time may be short or that there is a lot to do but bad mouthing any individual is not professional or advised.

+#### Do not Give Budget Estimates Before Having Sufficient Information
+- Giving an estimate on the fly and later realising that it did not reflect the parameters of the situation fully will have negative consequences.
+Even if the client pushes you for an immediate quote simply explain that you don't want to mislead them and that creating a proper estimate requires a full picture and consideration of the task.
+If possible you can tell them when you will be able to give them a full quote by.